On this page you will find information on:

 - Be facing hardship in accessing treatment

-- Be physically independent, able to walk and get into and out of a vehicle unassisted.
+- Be physically independent, able to mobilise and get into and out of a vehicle safely unassisted.
 Where a service user uses a mobility aid, this must be collapsible

 - Be well enough to travel and not require medical supervision